jordypereira/learn_testing/docs/README.md

 - Install `puppeteer`
 - You can find all the commands in the [doc](https://github.com/GoogleChrome/puppeteer)
+- This will run a browser and click buttons or type text

 ## Let's try a TDD Tutorial

 _20 October 2018_

 I found a great [article](https://medium.com/magnetis-backstage/working-an-application-in-vue-js-with-tdd-an-extensive-guide-for-people-who-have-time-part-1-3be791dafa2b) with a step by step tutorial, making a simple Vue app in TDD.
-TDD, Test Driven Development is a method where you write tests as you make your project and keep testing as you make it.
+Test Driven Development is when you write tests before the component and keep testing as you make it.

 I documented me following the tutorial [here](./TDD-Tutorial/)